Sarah-Bue/knit-space/README.md

 #### User Entity
 User -> BlogPost:
 - Each User can be the author of multiple *BlogPost* instances.
-This is represented as a one-to-many (1:N) relationship where the *User* is on the "one" side, and each *BlogPost* is on the "many" side.
+This represents a one-to-many (1:N) relationship where the *User* is on the "one" side, and each *BlogPost* is on the "many" side.
 - In the model, this relationship is facilitated by a ForeignKey in the *BlogPost* model pointing to the *User*.

 User -> SavedPost:
 - Each User can save multiple blog posts, resulting in several *SavedPost* entries.
 This is another one-to-many (1:N) relationship.
-- This is implemented via a ForeignKey in the *SavedPost* model pointing back to the User.
+- This is implemented via a ForeignKey in the *SavedPost* model, which points back to the user.

 #### BlogPost Entity
 BlogPost -> User: